virtuozzo/cloudscripting-docs/docs/reference/actions.md

 where:

 - `region` - hardware node’s region
-- `envName` - a short domain name of a new environment
+- `envName` - short domain name of a new environment
 - `name` - JPS name
-- `nodes` - an object of new nodes
+- `nodes` - object of new nodes
-- `onInstall` - an entry point for performed actions
+- `onInstall` - entry point for performed actions

 ### InstallAddon